Growing Microgreens Indoors – How to Extend Your Growing Season

 How Do You Eat Microgreens?

 Eating microgreens is the easiest thing!
-All you need to do is take a sharp knife and cut the microgreens off just above the soil level.
+All you need to do to harvest microgreens is take a sharp knife or scissors and cut the microgreens off just above the soil level.
 Most varieties of microgreens will then re-grow so you can get another harvest.

 To eat the microgreens, place them in a salad, on a burger, on pizza, in a wrap, or as a garnish on just about any dish.
 You can also juice them if you are into that.
 Here are a few yummy recipes that I found that feature microgreens: